randall/trafficserver/doc/admin-guide/files/splitdns.yaml.en.rst

   under the License.

 ===============
-splitdns.config
+splitdns.yaml
 ===============

-.. configfile:: splitdns.config
+.. configfile:: splitdns.yaml

-The :file:`splitdns.config` file enables you to specify the DNS server that Traffic Server should use for resolving hosts under specific conditions.
+The :file:`splitdns.yaml` file enables you to specify the DNS server that Traffic Server should use for resolving hosts under specific conditions.
 For more information, refer to :ref:`admin-split-dns`.